 Maturity in the relationship.
 Having lived longer, a person is more likely to have maturity that comes with age: not to fight so much about trivia, not as likely to have an affair having gotten that out of her system.
 Marrying an older woman, on average, means marrying a more mature person.

 Maturity in parenting.
 Parenting is far more difficult and stressful than many people realize.
-It requires great maturity and equanimity to consistently set limits but not excessive ones, remain calm, and collaboratively solve problems with your child.
-A 30-something is more likely to have that maturity than is a 20-something.
+It requires maturity and equanimity to consistently set limits but not excessive ones, remain calm, and collaboratively solve problems with your child.
+An older person is more likely to have that maturity than is a 20-something.

 Likely to be further in her career.
 As mentioned, older people have had more time to advance in their career.
 So marrying an older woman, on average, not only increases the chances she'll contribute more money to the family income, she'll be in a better position to offer career advice and maybe even help her husband land a better job.
-Plus, having an experienced career woman as a mate allows confidential career advice that may not be possible from peers.
+Plus, having an experienced career woman as a mate allows confidential career advice that's less likely than from peers.

 Why might that matter?
 At age 80, the average man is moribund or dead.
 There now are more than four widows for every widower.
 If an 80-year-old man is married to a 75-year-old, physiologically 70, even if she still loves him, she may feel he's an albatross and he may feel he's a burden.
 In contrast, if he had married someone five years older than him, they're more likely to be health peers and to fade away together.

 Earlier on life's conveyor belt, the typical 65-year-old man has at least one significant health issue.
 If he's married to a 60 year-old woman, he's married to someone who, on average, is physiologically ten years younger and thus likely healthier and more vigorous, physically and mentally.
 If you'd feel more comfortable growing old with someone in similar shape to you, consider an older woman.